 In 2012, the spectacular London Aquatics Centre, designed by architect Zaha Hadid, provided the breathtaking backdrop to countless world records.
 Photo: ©Pamela McHutchon.

-There are also guided tours with a theme and customised tours which can be pre-booked.
-The themed tours are: Landscape and Gardens, Art and Sculpture, Architecture and Design and Sports and London’s Olympic Story.
-Queen Elizabeth Olympic Park is a fantastic new destination and proof that careful planning creates world class facilities and a lasting legacy.
+There are also guided tours with a theme and customised tours.
+The themed tours are Landscape and Gardens, Art and Sculpture, Architecture and Design and Sports and London’s Olympic Story.
+Queen Elizabeth Olympic Park is a fantastic new destination and proof that careful planning can create world-class facilities and a lasting legacy.
 Come and experience it on a guided Park Walk led by a Blue Badge Tourist Guide.